Canberra Railway Museum: Museum exhibits

-Former NSWGR diesel-electric locomotive no. 4403, which had been restored to operational condition at Junee, hauled tour trains, including lengthy trips, until the ARHS ACT Division went into liquidation.
+Former NSWGR diesel-electric locomotive 4403, which had been restored to operational condition at Junee, hauled tour trains, including lengthy trips, until the ARHS ACT Division went into liquidation.
 It then became part of the Transport Heritage NSW collection in the custody of the NSW Rail Museum at Thirlmere.

-Diesel-electric locomotive no. 4807 – rated at 1050 hp with a Co-Co wheel arrangement – also became part of the Transport Heritage NSW collection in the custody of the NSW Rail Museum at Thirlmere.
+Diesel-electric locomotive 4807 – rated at 1050 hp with a Co-Co wheel arrangement – also became part of the Transport Heritage NSW collection in the custody of the NSW Rail Museum at Thirlmere.

-Diesel-electric locomotive no. D25 (400 hp Bo-Bo), formerly owned by Australian Iron and Steel, was the yard shunter at the Canberra Railway Museum.
+Diesel-electric locomotive D25 (400 hp Bo-Bo), formerly owned by Australian Iron & Steel, was the yard shunter at the Canberra Railway Museum.
 It is now privately owned.

-Diesel-mechanical locomotive no. X203 (260 hp Bo), was a former NSWGR rail tractor.
+Diesel-mechanical locomotive X203 (260 hp Bo) rail tractor.
 It is now held by the Yass Railway Museum.

 Three diesel-hydraulic railmotors (CPH 13, CPH 27 and CPH 37), and one other (CPH 2), are on loan to another organisation.
 CPH 13 was to have been transferred to the Oberon Tarana Heritage Railway after restoration at Goulburn Roundhouse.